FrancesCoronel/personal-website-v3/site/content/adventures/2014-02-21-nothing-to-envy.md

 ---
-title: "Nothing to Envy - Book Review"
+title: Nothing to Envy - Book Review
-date: 2014-02-21
+date: 2014-02-21 00:00:00 +0000
-description: "A research-oriented piece for my history class."
+description: A research-oriented piece for my history class.
 banner: https://fvcproductions.files.wordpress.com/2014/03/51454715.jpg?w=600&h=340&crop=1
 tags:
 - barbara demick
 - book review
 - dictatorships
 - fvcproductions
 - journalism
 - korea
 - north
 - north korea
 - nothing to envy
 categories:
 - blog

 ---
 This was a more research-oriented piece for my history class, but I hope you enjoy it - it was honestly a really eye-opening book and I'm just grateful to have read it.

 [Written February 21, 2014]